eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/api/NaayaCore/portlets_tool.rst

 Portlets tool
 =============

-Portlets represent pieces of content that help make up the pages in a Naaya site.
-They show up at the left or right side of the main content, or just below it.
-Portlets can be assigned to any folder or content item, and may or may not be inherited by subobjects.

 Portlet content is provided by `portlet objects`, and each of them has a unique ID.
 These objects are either instantiated in ``portal_portlets`` (old-style portlets), or obtained by adapting the current site to the ``INyPortlet``